de-py/Terraform-Ansible-Demo/readme.md

 ## Project Guidelines

 Wherever possible this project will try to use infrastructure as code and native configuration management modules to reduce the need for custom scripts.
+That said, the initial set up of this demo may use scripts until I learn more about the methods for building in configuration.

 ## Ideas for machines